-Each agency and the Local Safeguarding Children Board have child protection procedures in place to support and provide information about how and what action to take when there are concerns about a child.
-Those child protection procedures will include information about how to:
+The Pan Cheshire safeguarding procedures provide information about how and what action to take when there are concerns about a child, and should be complemented by single agency child protection procedures as necessary.
+The Pan Cheshire child protection procedures include information about how to:

 - Identify potential or actual harm to children;